Horses at sunset

 Guy on horse in old Sonora street

 Because of the slight delay in completing construction of the building, the bank opened for business on August 15, 1900, in the office of Mr. Vander Stucken’s general store, staying there a few days and then going to the Hagerlund Brothers’ store for two or three more weeks until the new building was completed.
-The cost of the structure was $2,500.00.

-In 1928 a new home and office building for the First National Bank was constructed on one of the main corners of the city.
 First National Bank occupied this building until 1978 when the offices were moved across the street to its current location at 102 E. Main Street.

 Old cars in front of Sonora Motor Co